Hitachi Solutions India Private Limited

 • A Company established under section 8 of the Act, or a registered public trust or a registered society, registered under section 12A and 80G of the Income Tax Act, 1961, and having an established track record of at least three years in undertaking similar activities.

-• A Company may also collaborate with other Companies for undertaking projects or programmes or CSR activities in such a manner that the Boards or CSR committees of respective companies are in a position to report separately on such projects or programmes in accordance with these rules.
+• A Company may also collaborate with other Companies for undertaking projects or programs or CSR activities in such a manner that the Board or CSR committee of respective companies are in a position to report separately on such projects or programs in accordance with these rules.

 • In case of ongoing project, the Board of a Company shall monitor the implementation of the project with reference to the approved timelines and year-wise allocation and shall be competent to make modifications, if any, for smooth implementation of the project within the overall permissible time period.